-Following on from the second post in the series, this article will describe basic steps for configuring the first pass at our Jenkins pipeline.
+Following on from the third post in the series, this article will describe basic steps for enhancing our jenkins builds by making a second job that will test our application and link it to the first job via a pipeline.

 Click on ‘New Item‘, a new screen will load.

 Enter ‘spring-boot-frontend-test‘ for the ‘Item name‘

 Enter ‘spring-boot-frontend‘ in to the ‘Copy from‘ text field

 This copies all existing settings from the job created in part 3.

 Untick ‘Poll SCM‘

 Enter ‘clean compile test‘ in to the ‘Goals and options‘ field

 This will ensure that it builds the application and in this instance also runs the tests.

 Scroll down and click ‘Save‘